Running. Great Form of Cardio? Hard on the Joints?

-The rowing machine is an all-out amazing workout.
+The rowing machine is an all-out amazing workout and is a great alternative to replace running.
 Its one of very few pieces of cardio equipment where you actually use your whole body.
 The rowing machine is both an amazing leg, back, and core workout.
 The rowing machine is a great workout for combating poor posture/rounded forward shoulders.
 With proper form, the rowing machine can effectively work the big muscles in the back, rear delts/lats, but also all the small stabilizing muscles around the scapula.

-Biking is a good substitute for running.
+Biking is a good alternative to replace running.
 You’re still out and about, sweating, getting your heart rate up, your just peddling instead of running.
 One thing I love about running is how much ground you can cover.
 With biking its like that times ten and it is much easier on the body.
 Biking can be tough, but because of your freedom of shifting gears, you are in charge of the intensity to an extent, so keeping an appropriate pace is easy.

 Biking does have a few downsides to consider.
 Bicycles and all the gear included can be expensive.
 Sometimes it helps to buy used.
 Many bikes don’t hold their resale value well so if you look for used bikes and are patient, you should be able to get a pretty good deal on something nice.
 I looked around for a couple months and ended up spending 1,200$ on a 2008 Time VXSR that was around 10,000$ when it came out in 2008 and literally didn’t have a scratch on it.
 I think the guy never rode it.
 Not a bad deal!!

 One of my all-time favorite workouts is running stairs.
 What do I mean by running stairs?
 You find the largest set of stairs you can find.
 Run up them as fast as you feel comfortable.
 When you get to the top, take a break and walk to the bottom, then run them again when you are ready.
 Take note of how long of a break you take between each run in the beginning, and overtime work to make that time smaller and smaller.